-It’s well known that Brexit is fast approaching and that the UK is set to leave the EU on 29th March 2019.
+It’s well known that Brexit is fast approaching and that the UK is set to leave the EU in the near future.

-There has been concerns across the board since this was announced, with travelling popping up more often than not.
+There have been concerns across the board since this was announced, with travelling popping up more often than not.

 With that being said, the UK Government have just issued official guidance on passenger travel to the EU after Brexit via air, rail and sea.